-- i.
-Graduated from an accredited radiography program. - ii.
-Holds a minimum of a master's degree. - iii.
-Possesses current ARRT certification in radiography or equivalent (e.g., unrestricted state license). - iv.
-Demonstrates minimum of three years of full-time clinical experience in medical imaging. - v.
-Possesses two years of experience as an instructor in a program accredited by an agency recognized by the United States Department of Education or the Council for Higher Education Accreditation (CHEA). - vi.
+- a.
+Graduated from an accredited radiography program. - b.
+Holds a minimum of a master's degree from an institution accredited by an agency recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA). - c.
+Possesses current ARRT certification in radiography or equivalent (e.g., unrestricted state license). - d.
+Demonstrates a minimum of three years of full-time clinical experience in medical imaging. - e.
+Possesses two years of experience as an instructor in a program at an institution accredited by an agency recognized by the U.S. Secretary of Education or CHEA - f.
 Evidences experience in instruction, student evaluation, academic advising, educational methods, and supervision of personnel.

 The program supervisor has input into budget preparation and may have limited teaching assignments.
 Such assignments must allow for adequate time for educational, accreditation and administrative responsibilities.
 The program supervisor is a full-time position.
 Full-time and part-time status is determined by and consistent with the sponsoring institution's definition.
-In cases when a program supervisor/faculty member's appointment is less than twelve (12) months and students are enrolled in didactic and/or clinical courses, the program supervisor must assure that all program responsibilities are fulfilled.
+In cases when a program supervisor/faculty member's appointment is less than 12 months and students are enrolled in didactic and/or clinical courses, the program supervisor must assure that all program responsibilities are fulfilled.